izzkhairable/bda-assignments/assignment_2/README.md

     2. assignment_2_3_cc_avg_triangles.py
     3. assignment_2_4_cc_avg_reputation.py

-> Running the python file in sequence is important as each python file requires an input parquet, which is the output parquet of the previous python file
+> Running the python file in sequence is important as each python file requires an input parquet, which is the output parquet of the previous python file.
 > After running each of the python, the results will be output in the terminal window.
 Showing the top 20 rows.
 > Additionally, I have added the parquet files outputted by each of python file.
 It can be found in the /all_parquets directory.